Szego condition, scattering, and vibration of Krein strings: Introduction

 exist in the strong operator topology, we will call them the modified {\bf wave operators} for evolution groups $U_t$ and $U^0_t$.
 The standard M\"{o}ller wave operators correspond to the choice $\gamma = 1$ on $\R_+$.

 Studying wave operators is a classical problem in scattering theory, theory of partial differential equations, and mathematical physics (see, e.g., H\"{o}rmander \cite{Hormander}, Kato \cite{Kato}, Birman and M. Krein \cite{BirmanKrein}, Lax and Phillips \cite{LPbook}, Yafaev \cite{Yafbook}, etc.).
-In our paper, we show that wave operators for $\Dd_Q$ exist if and only if the spectral measure $\mu_D$ belongs to Szeg\H{o} class \eqref{sz}.
+In our paper, we show that wave operators for $\Dd_Q$, $\Dd_{0}$ exist if and only if the spectral measure $\mu_D$ belongs to Szeg\H{o} class \eqref{sz}.
 Specifically, we prove the following two theorems.

 \begin{Thm} Let $\Dd_{Q}$ be the Dirac operator \eqref{do-i} with potential $Q \in L^1_{\loc}(\R_+)$.
-Assume that for some measurable function $\gamma: \R_+ \to \T$ one of the wave operators $W_{\pm}(\Dd_{Q}, \Dd_{0}, \gamma)$ exists.
+Assume that for some measurable function $\gamma\colon \R_+ \to \T$ one of the wave operators $W_{\pm}(\Dd_{Q}, \Dd_{0}, \gamma)$ exists.
 Then, the main spectral measure $\mu_D$ of $\Dd_{Q}$ belongs to the Szeg\H{o} class $\sz$. \end{Thm}

-The wave operators $W_\pm(\Dd_Q, \Dd_0, \gamma)$ are called {\bf complete} if they are unitary operators from $L^2(\C^2)$ onto the absolutely continuous subspace $H_{\bf ac}(\Dd_Q)$ of $\Dd_Q$.
+The wave operators $W_\pm(\Dd_Q, \Dd_0, \gamma)$ are called {\bf complete} if they are unitary operators from $L^2(\R_+,\C^2)$ onto the absolutely continuous subspace $H_{\bf ac}(\Dd_Q)$ of $\Dd_Q$.

 \begin{Thm} Let $\Dd_{Q}$ be the Dirac operator \eqref{do-i} with potential $Q \in L^1_{\loc}(\R_+)$.
 Assume that the spectral measure $\mu_D$ of $\Dd_Q$ belongs to the Szeg\H{o} class $\sz$.
-Then, the wave operators $W_{\pm}(\Dd_{Q}, \Dd_{0}, \gamma)$ exist and are complete for some measurable function $\gamma: \R_+ \to \T$.
-Moreover, one can take $\gamma = 1$ if $Q$ is anti-diagonal, i.e., $q_1 = 0$. \end{Thm} In general, one cannot take $\gamma = 1$ in Theorem \ref{t5-i} as has been shown in \cite{Den06} (see discussion after Theorem 14.7 and Teplyaev's work \cite{Tep05}).
+Then, the wave operators $W_{\pm}(\Dd_{Q}, \Dd_{0}, \gamma)$ exist and are complete for some measurable function $\gamma\colon \R_+ \to \T$.
+Moreover, one can take $\gamma = 1$ if $Q$ is anti-diagonal, i.e., $q_1 = 0$. \end{Thm} In general, one cannot take $\gamma = 1$ in Theorem \ref{t5-i} as has been shown in \cite{Den06} (see discussion after Theorem 14.7 there and Teplyaev's work \cite{Tep05}).
+The wave operators $W_{\pm}(\Dd_{Q}, \Dd_{0}, \gamma)$ can be used to describe asymptotics of evolution in the remote future given its behavior in the remote past.
+In the setting of Theorem~\ref{t5-i}, the scattering operator